jchmb/arduino-pins/README.md

 Arduino Pins Library
 ====================

+This is a Work In Progress project.
+Some features may be missing.
+Not everything may be working.
+If you encounter some problem, please contact me and I will have a look at it.

 This Arduino library provides a basic framework for an uniform treatment of pins.
 The Arduino Pins library generalizes the concept of a Pin in such a way that it no longer matters whether the pin is directly connected to the Arduino, or indirectly, as "virtual" pins, e.g., when using shift register input/output pins.